 The Common Problems in Measuring Forecast Accuracy

-A primary reason for this is that most forecasting software is designed around viewing the time series graphically and either making manual adjustments or fitting various forecasting models.
+A primary reason for this is that most forecasting software is designed for viewing the time series graphically and either make manual adjustments or fit various forecasting models.
 The design orientation of all of the forecasting applications that we have worked with and reviewed over the years is not specifically around forecast error determination.
 This means measuring forecast accuracy given the standard tools usually is time-consuming, stressful, itself error-prone.
 For these reasons and a host of others, forecast error measurement is very restricted in nearly all companies.
 And it also means that companies do not have a firm grip on how various forecast methods compare against one another.
-To do this requires being able to relatively easily compare the forecast error of each method against one another.
+Doing this requires being able to compare each method’s forecast error against one another relatively easily.

 Here are some common issues we see with forecast error measurement.

 - The forecast error is reported out at too high of a level.

 - In our experience, companies only very rarely weigh their forecast error.
 And this is unsurprising as weighting the forecast using the standard forecast error methods is complex.

 - They never quantify the value of the forecast improvement monetarily.

 - The forecast error is only measured and reported for the statistical forecast, with literally no other forecasts measured for error.
 This means the manual overrides, the sales forecast, the marketing forecasting, and other forecasts are excluded from measurement.